vinchauhan/goiib/README.md

 `compile     Compile IIB Application/Project and prepare a bar file`

+`package     Package the application by applying specific bar overrides`

 `help        Help about any command`

-`package     Package the application by applying specific bar overrides`

 Flags:
   -h, --help   help for go-iib

-Use "go-iib [command] --help" for more information about a command.
+Use "goiib [command] --help" for more information about a command.

 # License